HPE Storage Configurations

-* **HPE Alletra 9000/10000** - Modern block storage using the same HPE 3PAR driver over Fibre Channel and iSCSI
+HPE Alletra 9000/10000 - High-end block storage using the same HPE 3PAR driver over Fibre Channel and iSCSI.

-Driver family note HPE 3PAR, Primera, and Alletra 9000/10000 arrays use the same driver family (`hpe_3par`), which provides consistent configuration and management across models.
-These arrays support thin provisioning, deduplication, and compression (DECO) for volumes 16 GiB and larger.
-Configuration parameters are identical across these array types.
+HPE 3PAR, Primera, and Alletra 9000/10000 arrays use the same driver family (hpe_3par), which provides consistent configuration and management across these models.
+They support thin provisioning, deduplication, and compression (DECO) for volumes 16 GiB and larger.
+HPE Nimble and Alletra 5000/6000 arrays use a separate driver (hpe_nimble); see the Nimble tabs for configuration details.

 Select a storage array and protocol below to view the complete configuration steps for your environment.